A Pre-Infall Magellanic Analog-Corona and Stream formation in the \textsc{HESTIA} cosmological simulations

 \subsection{Ubiquity of Coronal Gas surrounding Massive Dwarf Galaxies}

-Beyond the Magellanic-analog system, we investigate the presence of coronal gas in all 45 halos within the \textsc{Hestia} simulations with $M_{\rm halo} > 10^{11} M_{\odot}$.
-We find that every such halo hosts a warm-hot circumgalactic corona, with a mass-temperature relationship following the expectations of the virial theorem (Figure \ref{fig:corona}, \textit{right panel}).
+Beyond the specific Magellanic-analog system, we investigate the presence of coronal gas in all massive halos within the \textsc{Hestia} simulations.
+We find that every halo with $\gtrsim 10^{11}$ M$_{\odot}$ hosts a warm-hot circumgalactic corona, with a mass-temperature relationship following the expectations of the virial theorem (Figure \ref{fig:gas}, \textit{right panel}).
 The remaining isolated dwarfs exhibit CGM temperatures of $T \sim 3 \times 10^5$ K, consistent with theoretical predictions for hydrostatic equilibrium \citep{mo+2010}.
-However, some massive dwarfs residing within the virial radius of a larger halo exhibit higher temperatures, likely due to the interactions with the CGM of the more massive host.
+However, some massive dwarfs residing within the virial radius of a larger halo exhibit higher temperatures, likely due to the interactions with the even warmer CGM of the more massive host.
 This suggests that environmental effects—such as pressure confinement and hydrodynamic mixing—may alter the thermal properties of dwarf galaxy coronae, a hypothesis that should be tested in future observational studies.

-To our knowledge, this is the first systematic study to demonstrate the ubiquity of warm coronae around LMC-mass dwarfs and their properties in cosmological simulations, with prior observations noted by \citet{jahn+2022}.
-This result is consistent with recent UV-absorption-line surveys which detect coronal gas surrounding massive dwarf galaxies, independent of their location within a group or cluster environment \citep{bordoloi+2014, johnson+2017, zheng+2024}.
+Our result is consistent with previous simulation-driven studies \citep{jahn+2022}, as well as recent UV-absorption-line surveys which detect coronal gas surrounding massive dwarf galaxies \citep{bordoloi+2014, johnson+2017, zheng+2024, nishant+2024, piacitelli+2025}, independent of their location within a group or cluster environment.
 The presence of such coronae likely also has significant consequences for gas accretion and star formation regulation in dwarf galaxies, similar to the role of coronal gas in Milky Way mass halos \citep{tumlinson+2017, stern+2021}.